PanXProject/awesome-certificates/readme.md

 - [Learn to Program](https://github.com/karlhorky/learn-to-program)</br> This list aims to be a curated set of high quality educational resources with focus on foundations of web developement.

 ## Notes

-### License
-This project is under the [creative commons license](https://creativecommons.org/publicdomain/zero/1.0/).
+- This project is under the [creative commons license](https://creativecommons.org/publicdomain/zero/1.0/).

-## Contributing
-If you'd like to contribute to this list, check out our [contribution steps here](contributing.md).
+- If you'd like to contribute to this list, check out our [contribution steps here](contributing.md).